ChrstphrHll/npc_gen/students/Abel Marsh.md

 ---
 # Abel Marsh
 ### Description
-- Warforged Paladin from Qualnis
+- Warforged Paladin from Shadesburry Initiative
 - 5th year Exploration student in Fiesn
 - smooth silver guilded with brass, Yellow eyes, and silver skin
 - Is Equitable and Hesitant, and has Wealth as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes
 - the best char